Archive

 Lighting design and programming by Xena Petkanas and Christoph Gisel of Arup.
 Lighting and controls provided by Nanometer and Electric Lighting Agencies.

-COMMON GROUND is part of Van Alen Institute’s Public Realm R+D program, intended to surface the work of emerging designers and test new strategies to bring people together in public space.
+COMMON GROUND is part of Van Alen Institute’s Common Build program, intended to surface the work of emerging designers and test new strategies to bring people together in public space.
 The installation is co-produced by Van Alen Institute and the Downtown Brooklyn Partnership.
 Presented with support from Two Trees Management Co.

 Video edited by: Eloise Sherrid